24sr-me/AzBCDR_Lab/README.md

 ## Public IPs

 Four public IPs are created, one for each VM in each location.
 Production public IPs are created with the virtual machines.
-DR public IPs are created seprately so they are pre-created for failover.
+DR public IPs are created separately so they are pre-created for failover.

 ## Virtual Machines